OlivierJM/async-autocomplete/README.md

 ### Improvements

-- cache data and return cached data when the query hasn't changed
+- <del>cache data and return cached data when the query hasn't changed
 - support multiple autocompletion text
-- package this in a way that it can easily be used by other engineers
+- <del>package this in a way that it can easily be used by other engineers
 - use Context API instead of prop drilling e.g: when handling autocompleting from child to parent component
 - better usage of mocks for test files